JoeBrar/JoeBrar/README.md

-Web Developer and Software Engineering enthusiast.
+Web Developer and Software Engineer.